xglover410/module-ux-terry/README.md

 ### Responsive Font Scaling
 Thanks to Flexbox, the size and number of the cards are nicely responsive, but the font size is static.
 Let's do something about that!

 Absolute units such as `px` set the font size to take up a fixed amount of space on a screen, but relative units can make our text more dynamic.
 One particularly useful set of units deals with the user's viewport (which refers to the visible area of a webpage).
-For example, to set the font size to be equal to 1% of the width of the user's current viewport, you would use the `vw` unit, as in `font-size: 1vw`.
+For example, to set the font size equal to 1% of the width of the user's current viewport, you would use the `vw` unit, as in `font-size: 1vw`.

 1. Write a CSS ruleset that selects the entire `html` tag, and sets the `font-size` equal to `1.5vw`.
 This will make the document's root font-size relative to the viewport.

 2. Resize the window, and notice that the text size scales responsively.

 3. Notice, however, that the buttons' font size doesn't change.
 This is because buttons come with default styling, which includes absolute font-size units.

 4. Write a CSS rule targeting buttons that sets their `font-size` equal to 75% of the document's root font size. **Hint:** Look into what relative units CSS provides other than viewport-based units.

 ### Media Queries